-- 3.1 All employees must follow the notification procedure for reporting sickness absence as set out by the Headteacher\ or their nominated contact person.
-On the first day of absence, employees must give brief details of the reason for absence, the date the absence commenced, the likely duration of the absence, whether it is related to an accident or injury at work and whether any medical attention has been sought. - 3.2 Employees must ensure that they submit fit notes to cover their absence continuously on the 8th calendar day of absence onwards.
-The school must make internal arrangements to ensure that absence is recorded correctly using the School's absence recording system and that the appropriate documentation relating to sickness absence, including fit notes, is obtained and maintained. - 3.3 In all cases of long term absence, it is important that the school maintains regular contact with the absent employee in relation to their absence, including, if necessary and by agreement, visit the employee, unless exceptional circumstances apply.
-The purpose of such contact is to enquire as to the employee's health and recovery, to ascertain whether a return to work is likely in the near future and to identify any adjustments that could be made to facilitate an earlier return to work. - 3.4 Any contact with the employee should be handled sensitively to avoid the perception that the employee is being pressurised or harassed.
+3.1 All employees must follow the notification procedure for reporting sickness absence as set out by the Headteacher or his/her nominated contact person.
+On the first day of absence, employees must give brief details of the reason for absence, the date the absence commenced, the likely duration of the absence, whether it is related to an accident or injury at work and whether any medical attention has been sought.

+- 3.2 Employees must ensure that they submit medical certificates from the GP to cover their absence continuously on the 8th calendar day of absence onwards.
+The school must make internal arrangements to ensure that absence is recorded correctly using the School's absence recording system and that the appropriate documentation relating to sickness absence, including medical certificates is obtained and maintained. - 3.3 In all cases of long-term absence, it is important that the school maintains regular contact with the absent employee in relation to their absence, including, if necessary and by agreement, visit the employee, unless exceptional circumstances apply.
+The purpose of such contact is to enquire as to the employee's health and recovery, to ascertain whether a return to work is likely in the near future and to identify any adjustments that could be made to facilitate an earlier return to work.
+Any contact with the employee should be handled sensitively to avoid the perception that the employee is being pressurised or harassed.
 Appropriate informal social contact should also be encouraged, which will ensure that the employee does not feel isolated.
-It is a matter for the Headteacher\ to determine who would be the most appropriate person to maintain contact with the employee. - 3.5 Employees have a responsibility to maintain regular contact with the Headteacher\ or nominated contact person during periods of long term sickness absence to update the School on progress and likely duration of absence so that support can be provided for the employee as appropriate and to enable the Headteacher to plan for cover arrangements.
+It is a matter for the Headteacher to determine who would be the most appropriate person to maintain contact with the employee. - 3.4 Employees have a responsibility to maintain regular contact with the Headteacher or nominated contact person during periods of long term sickness absence to update the School on progress and likely duration of absence so that support can be provided for the employee as appropriate and to enable the Headteacher to plan for cover arrangements. - 3.5 Where any action under this procedure may have implications for an employee's salary or their continued employment, they should be advised to seek advice from their trade union/professional association.
+At any meeting convened under this procedure, the employee may be accompanied by a work colleague or trade union/professional association representative. - 3.6 Where the absence(s) is due to a condition that could be classed as a disability under the Equality Act 2010, advice should be sought from AskHR or a member of the Schools HR Team in relation to the procedure. - 3.7 School employees are not covered by the County Council's Redeployment Agreement.
+Therefore the only option for the consideration of alternative employment is within the employee's own School. - 3.8 The School processes personal data, including special categories of data, collected and processed during the absence management process in accordance with the School's Data Protection Policy.
+In particular, data collected as part of the absence management process and any subsequent stages of action under the Long Term Sickness Absence Procedure is held securely and accessed by, and disclosed to, individuals only for the purposes of completing the Long Term Sickness Absence Procedure.
+Inappropriate access or disclosure of employee data constitutes a data breach and should be reported in accordance with the school's Data Protection Policy.
+It may also constitute a disciplinary offence, which will be dealt with under the school's Disciplinary Procedure.

-4. MEDICAL REFERRAL TO THE OCCUPATIONAL HEALTH UNIT
+4. MEDICAL REFERRAL PROCEDURE & OUTCOMES